Legal Compliance

 Photo Credit: Tim Mossholder_Unsplash

-California Transparency in Supply Chains Act (United States)
+California Transparency in Supply Chains Act (United States)(link is external)

-The California Transparency in Supply Chains Act requires mid-sized and large retailers and manufacturing companies having worldwide annual revenues of $100 million or more to report on specific actions taken to eradicate slavery and human trafficking in their supply chains.
+The California Transparency in Supply Chains Act (link is external)requires mid-sized and large retailers and manufacturing companies having worldwide annual revenues of $100 million or more to report on specific actions taken to eradicate slavery and human trafficking in their supply chains.
 A company must disclose to what extent it: (1) engages in verification of product supply chains to evaluate and address risks of human trafficking and slavery; (2) conducts audits of suppliers; (3) requires direct suppliers to certify that materials incorporated into the product comply with the laws regarding slavery and human trafficking of the countries in which they are doing business; (4) maintains accountability standards and procedures for employees or contractors that fail to meet company standards regarding slavery and human trafficking; and (5) provides employee and management training on slavery and human trafficking.
 The chief goal of this legislation is to ensure that companies provide consumers with information that enables them to understand which companies manage their supply chains responsibly.

 Seven European Union flags on poles outside of large gray building